Computability Theory, Nonstandard Analysis, and their connections: Introduction

-Topic \textsf{(T.2)}: We study the \emph{nonstandard counterparts} of the `Big Five' systems $\WKL_{0}$, $\ACA_{0}$, and $\FIVE$ of Reverse Mathematics as follows: resp.\ the nonstandard compactness of Cantor space $\STP$ and the \emph{Transfer} axiom limited to $\Pi_{1}^{0}$-formulas $\paai$, and limited to $\Pi_{1}^{1}$-formulas $\Paai$.
+Topic \textsf{(T.2)}: we study the \emph{nonstandard counterparts\footnote{The principles $\STP$ and $\LMP$ are called the `nonstandard counterparts' of resp.\ $\WKL_{0}$ and $\WWKL_{0}$ in \cite{pimpson, keisler1, keisler2}.
+That e.g.\ $\paai$ is (or: should be) the nonstandard counterpart of arithmetical comprehension, follows from \cite{sambrouw}*{\S4.3}.
+In the latter, it is shown that the translation from \cite{brie} converts $\paai$ into arithmetical comprehension as in Feferman's mu functional.
+Moreover, $\paai$ and $\Paai$ imply respectively $\ACA_{0}$ and $\FIVE$; the former also yield conservative extensions of the latter. }} of the `Big Five' systems $\WKL_{0}$, $\ACA_{0}$, and $\FIVE$ of RM as follows: resp.\ the nonstandard compactness of Cantor space $\STP$ and the \emph{Transfer} axiom limited to $\Pi_{1}^{0}$-formulas $\paai$, and limited to $\Pi_{1}^{1}$-formulas $\Paai$.
 While these Big Five systems are linearly ordered as $\FIVE\di \ACA_{0}\di \WKL_{0}$, we show the non-implications $\paai\not\di \STP\not\!\leftarrow \Paai$ for the respective nonstandard counterparts.
 We prove similar results for $\LMP$, the nonstandard counterpart of $\WWKL_{0}$.
-By way of a surprise, we show that the combination of $\STP$ (resp. $\LMP$) with $\paai$, can (resp.\ cannot) prove $\ATR$ relative to the standard world.
-Since $\WKL_{0}$ and $\WWKL_{0}$ are `very close\footnote{There is no natural theorem between $\WKL_{0}$ and $\WWKL_{0}$ in the Reverse Mathematics `zoo' (\cite{damirzoo}) or the fine-grained \emph{Weihrauch degrees}, as discussed in Remark \ref{triplex}.}', we refer to this (un)provability result as a \emph{phase transition}.
+By way of a surprise, we show that the combination of $\STP$ (resp. $\LMP$) with $\paai$, can (resp.\ cannot) prove $\ATR_{0}$ relative to the standard world.
+It should be noted that $\WKL_{0}$ and $\WWKL_{0}$ (and hence $\STP$ and $\LMP$) are `very close\footnote{There is no natural theorem between $\WKL_{0}$ and $\WWKL_{0}$ in the Reverse Mathematics `zoo' (\cite{damirzoo}) or the fine-grained \emph{Weihrauch degrees}, as discussed in Remark \ref{triplex}.}' in terms of logical strength.

 Surprising as this may seem to the uninitiated, topics \textsf{(T.1)} and \textsf{(T.2)} are intimately connected as follows: (non)computability results in \textsf{(T.1)} are obtained \emph{directly} from (non)implications in \textsf{(T.2)}, and vice versa.
-In fact, $\Theta$ and $\Lambda$ emerge naturally from $\STP$ and $\LMP$ when studying the computational content of Nonstandard Analysis, while instances of the nonstandard axiom \emph{Transfer} give rise to (well-known) comprehension and choice functionals.
-What is more, the fact that $\exists^{2}$ and $\Theta$ together compute a realiser for $\ATR_{0}$ is proved via Nonstandard Analysis.
+In fact, $\Theta$ and $\Lambda$-functionals emerge naturally from $\STP$ and $\LMP$ when studying the computational content of Nonstandard Analysis.
+Moreover, instances of the nonstandard axiom \emph{Transfer} give rise to (well-known) comprehension and choice functionals, such as the aforementioned $\exists^{2}$.
+What is more, the fact that $\exists^{2}$ and any $\Theta$-functional together compute a realiser for $\ATR_{0}$ is proved (for the first time) via Nonstandard Analysis.